samiunique/simple_shell/README.md

 - How to execute another program with the execve system call<br>
 - How to suspend the execution of a process until one of its children terminates<br>
 - What is EOF / “end-of-file”?<br>
- THIS PEOJECT IS DONE BY SAMSON MEKONNEN AND YORDANOS TAREKEGN

-  "TOGETHER WE CAN"